mCRL2org/mCRL2/doc/sphinx/user_manual/tools/experimental/pbesfixpointsolve.rst

-.. index:: pbesiteration
+.. index:: pbesfixpointsolve

-.. _tool-pbesiteration:
+.. _tool-pbesfixpointsolve:

-pbesiteration
+pbesfixpointsolve
 =================

-This tool is aimed at solving parameterised Boolean equation systems with an infinite underlying Boolean equation system using *iteration* or *symbolic approximation* [GW05]_.
+This tool is aimed at solving Parameterised Boolean Equation Systems with an infinite underlying Boolean equation system using *iteration* or *symbolic approximation* [GW05]_.
 In the context of finite data types, it is guaranteed (at least in theory) that we reach a fixpoint for each equation in a finite